gobo-eiffel/gobo/Readme.txt

 Note that if you downloaded this package from SVN on SourceForge, you will need to bootstrap it.
 Please read $GOBO/work/bootstrap/Readme.txt.

-The supported Eiffel compilers, in alphabetical order, are: ISE Eiffel 5.7.64493, 6.0.6.9618 and 6.1.7.1007 (Classic and .NET), SmartEiffel 1.2r7, and Gobo Eiffel Compiler (gec) 3.7.
+The supported Eiffel compilers, in alphabetical order, are: Gobo Eiffel Compiler (gec) 3.7, ISE Eiffel 5.7.64493, 6.0.6.9618 and 6.1.7.1007 (Classic and .NET), and SmartEiffel 1.2r7.
 For more details about the supported Eiffel compilers, please see the file "Release_notes.txt".
 This software might work with other Eiffel compilers and/or other compiler versions, however no test has been done.
 To have a better understanding of the way